Published at 2022-08-04

 There’s three differences between the two worth pointing out:

-1. The interface name has a :0 suffix.
-I don’t know anything about what the name should look like but that does not seem correct.
+suffix.
+I don’t know anything about what the name should look like but that does not seem correct.post-up

 I don’t know enough about networking under debian to understand this completly.
 My guess is Hetzner changed the rules at some point and the old ones don’t work with some newer part of the infrastructure.
 Remember, that server is almost 4 years old.